 A review of sorts.
 I try to read this classic once a year.
 I am a Janeite–a fan of all things Austen.
 Pride and Prejudice is my favorite book to read.
 I even started collecting different editions of the book.
 Why own multiples of the same book?
 That’s how much I love it.
 This year’s reading I found some new things that left an impression.

-Nearly half way through the book Mr. Collins says, “My dear Charlotte and I have but one mind and one way of thinking.
+Nearly halfway through the book, Mr. Collins says, “My dear Charlotte and I have but one mind and one way of thinking.
 There is in everything a most remarkable resemblance of character and ideas between us.
 We seem to have been designed for each other.”
-This hit me during my read because I never before connected with his character but I feel that Mr. Collins and Charlotte are a great couple that are completely overshadowed by Elizabeth/Darcy and even Jane/Bingley.
+This hit me during my read because I never before connected with his character but I feel that Mr. Collins and Charlotte are a great couple that is completely overshadowed by Elizabeth/Darcy and even Jane/Bingley.

 Are we all not looking for someone we share similar interests with?
 I read somewhere recently that as we age we tend to seek out friendships with individuals that are able to identify with the stage in life both parties are experiencing.
 As we grow so do our friendships, molding and changing along the way.

 The next selection is another oversight on my part.
 I never found Mary (one of Elizabeth’s sisters) anything but dry.
-During my latest reading I found myself chuckling at something Mary says to her sister, Lydia.
-Lydia and Kitty just returned from fetching Jane, Elizabeth, and Maria from Mr. Gardiner’s home in London (the Bennet’s uncle).
-Lydia is telling the others about her trip on the way to pick up her sisters and tells Mary that she wishes she had joined Kitty and her.
+During my latest reading, I found myself chuckling at something Mary says to her sister, Lydia.
+Lydia and Kitty just returned from fetching Jane, Elizabeth, and Maria from Mr. Gardiner’s home in London.
+Lydia is telling the others about her trip on the way to pick up her sisters at their uncle’s house and tells Mary that she wishes she had joined Kitty and her.
 Mary replies, “but I confess they [pleasures of the journey] would have no charms for me–I should infinitely prefer a book.”
 Austen writes that Mary’s reply to Lydia was a solemn one but I imagine Mary capable of a bit more sarcasm–Mary, just a girl after my heart.